 - Gunfighter style is defined as shooting with a revolver in each hand.
 Revolvers must be cocked and fired one handed, unsupported, one right-handed and the other left-handed.
-There is no set pattern as to how the revolvers are to be fired, but alternating revolvers is clearly the most efficient. - Gunfighter Rules: - Any main match fixed sight revolver may be used. - o Only Gunfighter style or Double Duelist style may be used. - o Any SASS legal main match shotgun and legal main match rifle may be used. - o Any SASS legal ammunition may be used.
+There is no set pattern as to how the revolvers are to be fired, but alternating revolvers is clearly the most efficient. - Gunfighter Rules: - Any main match fixed sight revolver may be used. - Only Gunfighter style or Double Duelist style may be used.

+- $\circ~$ Any SASS legal main match shotgun and legal main match rifle may be used. - $\circ~$ Any SASS legal ammunition may be used. - \circ $\;$ Two holsters are required, one on each side.

-- o Two holsters are required, one on each side. - o Gunfighter style category competitors are allowed two loaded revolvers "in hand" at the same time. - o Gunfighter style competitors are prohibited from utilizing a simultaneous "double cross draw" method of drawing or holstering revolvers. - Gunfighter style competitors must shoot the left-side revolver with the left hand and the right-side revolver with the right hand - regardless of how they are drawn from leather. - The revolvers must never be held in an unsafe manner (e.g., one revolver behind the other) - o When a stage calls for 10 revolver rounds in a single sequence or the use of only one revolver for the stage, the Gunfighter may draw both revolvers and engage the targets.
-The Gunfighter shall shoot the targets in exactly the same sequence as prescribed in the stage scenario. - A Gunfighter may utilize any sequence that is available for use by any other shooting category. - Stage instructions that specify separate revolvers such as "first pistol/second pistol," "left revolver/right revolver," or "with each handgun" are interpreted as "1st five shots/2nd five shots" when shooting Gunfighter style. - O Both revolvers may be cocked at the same time, but must be shot one at a time to facilitate scoring. - A Gunfighter may not holster revolvers with the intent to engage another revolver sequence. - Stage design may allow a competitor shooting Gunfighter style to stage or restage revolvers between target sequences.
+- $\circ~$ Gunfighter style category competitors are allowed two loaded revolvers "in hand" at the same time. - Gunfighter style competitors are prohibited from utilizing a simultaneous "double cross draw" method of drawing or holstering revolvers. - Gunfighter style competitors must shoot FIVE rounds with each hand regardless of how they are drawn from leather. - $\circ~$ The revolvers must never be held in an unsafe manner (e.g., one revolver behind the other) - When a stage calls for 10 revolver rounds in a single sequence or the use of only one revolver for the stage, the Gunfighter may draw both revolvers and engage the targets.
+The Gunfighter shall shoot the targets in exactly the same sequence as prescribed in the stage scenario. - A Gunfighter may utilize any sequence that is available for use by any other shooting category. - Stage instructions that specify separate revolvers such as "first pistol/second pistol," "left revolver/right revolver," or "with each handgun" are interpreted as "1st five shots/2nd five shots" when shooting Gunfighter style. - Both revolvers may be cocked at the same time but must be shot one at a time to facilitate scoring. - A Gunfighter may not holster revolvers with the intent to engage another revolver sequence. - Stage design may allow a competitor shooting Gunfighter style to stage or restage revolvers between target sequences.
 If the shooter's hands are otherwise constrained (e.g., rolling the dice between revolver sequences), the revolvers must be drawn and shot one at a time (double duelist) unless they can be safely staged rather than holstered.
 In this case, both revolvers may be employed at the same time for the first five rounds, safely restaged, and then employed at the same time again for the second five rounds.